 But don’t miss the Mercado Colon (Colon Market).

 Designed by Francisco Mora Berenguer and opened in 1912, this is a fabulous example of Valencian Art Nouveau.
-Many of its features will be recognisable if you have visited Gaudi’s buildings in Barcelona.
+Many of its features will be recognisable if you have visited the Sagrada Família or any of Gaudi’s other buildings in Barcelona.

 It has one of the most beautiful train stations in Europe